 Stuff the Shells

-- Set your oven to 375F and get a 12 x 8 baking dish ready.
-To your tofu ricotta mixture, add the parmesan, 1/2 cup of the mozzarella, the wilted spinach, and the egg.
-Mix together until ingredients are incorporated evenly.
+- Set your oven to 375°F and get a 12 x 8 baking dish ready.

 - Add a thin layer of tomato sauce to the bottom of the baking dish.
-Next, stuff the shells, placing each one seam side up in 5 x 5 lines.
-You could use a spoon to stuff each shell, or to reduce mess, add the mixture to a large Ziploc bag, cut off one corner and use like a piping bag to stuff the shells.
+Stuff each of the shells, placing them seam side up in in 5 rows of 4 shells.
+Use a spoon to stuff each shell, or place the mixture into a large freezer bag and snip off the corner to use as a piping bag. (this will reduce mess!)

 - Serve immediately with more fresh parmesan, basil, and tomato sauce with a simple side salad.
 Enjoy!